VJ Patterson: Kidnap

 In early 2009, VJ was kidnapped by Brian Lawler (Ric Herbert), who was desperate to get his hands on Leah's inheritance.
 VJ was playing with Jai Fernandez (Jordan Rodrigues) and Annie Campbell (Charlotte Best) when he went missing.
 When Leah started looking for him, she was not initially worried, until she got a phone call from someone asking for a ransom of $25,000.
 Leah was not aware that the kidnapper was Brian, until she went to hand over the money.
 Nicodemou revealed that VJ was in "a lot of danger" and Leah did not know if he was okay.
 When she met with Brian, she saw VJ in the car, but Brian had a police radio and when he heard there was a call-out, he drove off with VJ.
 Leah was hysterical and thought that since Brian had the money, why would he come back with her son?
 Brian was eventually apprehended by the police and VJ was reunited with his mother.

-Departure
+Departure and return

 On 23 November 2017, Little's final scenes as VJ were broadcast.
 VJ flees the Bay with Luc Patterson, so that her biological father Mick Jennings (Kristian Schmid) cannot gain custody of her.
 Little admitted that he was not surprised to learn that VJ was being written out, saying "I knew it had to end at a certain point.
 The way he left, I was comfortable in that it made sense."
 Following Little's departure, his co-stars paid tribute to him on social media, with Nicodemou commenting "I miss you so much and work just isn't the same without my little big boy there.
 I'm so proud of your work and your journey and I can't wait to see what the next adventure looks like."

+In March 2024, it was confirmed via a promotional trailer that Little had reprised his role for Leah's wedding to Justin Morgan (James Stewart).
+Little admitted that returning to the set and being reunited with the cast was "emotional" for him.
+He stated "It was amazing (reuniting with) long time friends and it was really quite emotional to get to work with people that I haven’t worked with in a long time and I was close to."
+He also admitted that it was a challenge not to reveal his return on social media.
+The wedding scenes aired in early April 2024.